georgiosbirmpakos/java-ml-fastapi-fullstack-titanic/DOCKER.md

 ## 🏗️ Architecture Overview

-The Docker setup consists of three main services:
+The Docker setup consists of four main services:

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐